stanley-fork/WFGY/TensionUniverse/BlackHole/Q012_yang_mills_existence_and_mass_gap.md

 * E_level: E1

-  * A complete effective-layer encoding of the Yang Mills mass gap problem has been specified, including:
+  * A complete effective layer encoding of the Yang Mills mass gap problem has been specified.
+This means that at the effective layer, and not at the level of constructive quantum field theory, Q012 provides:

-    * state space `M_YM`,
+    * a state space `M_YM`,
     * mismatch observables `DeltaS_spec_YM` and `DeltaS_conf`,
-    * combined tension functional `Tension_YM`,
+    * a combined tension functional `Tension_YM`,
-    * explicit singular set `S_sing_YM` and domain restriction,
+    * an explicit singular set `S_sing_YM` and domain restriction,
     * experiments with clear falsification conditions,
     * an explicit encoding class `Encoding_YM_Class` with fairness constraints.

 * N_level: N1

-  * The narrative connecting spectral gaps, confinement behavior, and tension functionals is explicit and coherent.
+  * The narrative connecting spectral gaps, confinement behavior, and tension functionals is explicit and coherent at the effective layer.
   * Counterfactual worlds and transfer components have been described.
   * Detailed refinement schemes and finite encoding libraries are outlined conceptually but not yet instantiated in a concrete public implementation.